 If your indoor cat is always curling too close to the fireplace, you need to find a safer solution to keep your pet warm.
 Or, if you have a free-roaming cat who spends most of their time outdoors, a warm house would be a great help, especially during cold nights.
 If this is you, a heated cat house is the solution.

 Heated cat houses provide shelter and comfort for cats.
 Some models are ideal for indoors, outdoors, or both.
 Indoor heated cat houses are made of premium plush materials like faux fur and fleece, while electric weather-resistant and insulated shelters are perfect for indoor and outdoor use.

-Although there are numerous products available in the market, not all can be categorized as the best-heated cat houses.
-A great heated cat house should be warm, safe, waterproof, and insulated so your pet remains cozy during chilly nights.
+Although there are numerous products available on the market, not all can be categorized as the best heated cat houses.
+A great heated cat house should be warm, safe, waterproof, and insulated, so your pet remains cozy during chilly nights.
 This review includes the 10 best cat houses that meet the above criteria and more.

 1. K&H Products Outdoor Heated Kitty House – Best Overall

 |22 x 18 x 17 inches

 K&H has garnered a reputation for making comfortable, safe, soothing, and eco-friendly heated cat houses.
 Their products are tested and certified by MET Labs to ensure they meet electrical safety standards, which applies to this OK&H Products Outdoor Heated Kitty House.

 With a 600-denier nylon plus a vinyl backing, the house is water-resistant and can be used in porches, barns, and garages.
 It features a 20-watt heated bed to keep your pet cuddly warm, particularly in sub-zero temperatures.